stashapp/stash/README.md

 Once you have a certificate and key file name them `stash.crt` and `stash.key` and place them in the same directory as the `config.yml` file, or the `~/.stash` directory.
 Stash detects these and starts up using HTTPS rather than HTTP.

+## Basepath rewriting

+The basepath defaults to `/`.
+When running stash via a reverse proxy in a subpath, the basepath can be changed by having the reverse proxy pass `X-Forwarded-Prefix` (and optionally `X-Forwarded-Port`) headers.
+When detects these headers, it alters the basepath URL of the UI.

 # Customization

 ## Themes and CSS Customization